Tsadkane Mariam Monastery

-The second bay, deepened with the rock, raised by steps and reached through arched entrances.
-In the far left, the south chamber forms nave which is raised slightly higher above the northwest chamber.
-The nave includes a large rock-hewn tabots and tabot Maryam.
-The ceiling is relatively flat despite differ from height.

-Prayer chamber description

-The prayer chamber is carved to north-east cliff face, immediately to the right of the church.
-The path widened in the praying chamber while descending from above, as slope below terraced where laity occupies available space.

-The rectangular window is located in the left side of entrance of the church; the rectangular entrance raised by two stairs guides to the chamber and the chamber widens within the rock and contains two square columns, to form a space three bays in width and two in depth.
-The shallow niches are carved on the southeast and southwest wall and the roof sloped and rises gradually within the rock.

-The northwest bay covered with curtains is reserved for priests.
-The right side of prayer chamber appeared to facade, is entrance to carved storage chamber, which connects to northwest bay of the prayer chamber.
-In left side of southwest of the prayer chamber, several stairs rise to wall courtyard in front of the church.

 Location

-Tsadkane Mariam Monastery is located in Sela Dingay, North Shewa Zone of Oromia Region, around 200 km northeast of Addis Ababa.
-It is located in the south-east of Sela Dengay and the site is surrounded by trees approached from the northwest and above.
+Tsadkane Mariam Monastery is located in Sela Dingay, North Shewa Zone of Amhara Region, around 200 km northeast of Addis Ababa.
+It is located in the south-east of Sela Dengay.

-Washington Planning Commission
+Worthington Planning Commission

 In March 2022, the Worthington Planning Commission approved a recommendation from the church to operate in The Global Office Building at 300 11th Street in conditional use permit.
 In 2018, the group denied a conditional use permit to build on property located across from Oslon Park.
 Instead, the church purchased 5 acre of land in the city of Worthington located along Nobles County 57, near Lakeside Travel Plaza.
-However, the church was unable to build on the property due to fund restraining and change in their membership.
+However, the church was unable to build on the property due to shortage of funds and change in their membership.